How Much Does a Website Cost?

 - SSL Certificate

 An SSL certificate is a security feature that encrypts information as it is transmitted from your visitors’ browsers to your website’s server.SSL certificates are essential if you have an eCommerce website, so it will be an ongoing cost you will have to factor into your calculations.SSL certificates are not just for eCommerce websites, however.
 They are increasingly expected by internet users too, and Google loves them.
 So, most SEO experts recommend having one.Therefore, even if you don’t have an eCommerce website, getting an SSL certificate is probably a good idea.

 Nothing is guaranteed on the internet, and that includes the safety of your website on your hosting provider’s server.
 To protect you from loss of data, you should backup your website.
 This will be another ongoing cost.

 Having a content management system means you can add, change, and remove content from your website whenever you want.
-Design or feature changes, however, are different.
+Web Design or feature changes, however, are different.

 Website Design in Auckland that Delivers Results for Your Business

 Having a website is now essential for businesses in all industries.
 However, you need to make sure yours looks professional, properly represents your company’s brand, and delivers tangible results for your business.
 So if you look for a web design company in Auckland, Web Digital is surely one of your best choices.